How do you write a convincing application?

 In order to prepare the application, it is important to acquire the right information based on the following documents:

-Applications are assessed on the basis of the SCI Open Call Professionalisation and Practice Development, which describes the reason and objective, design challenges, phases, criteria and procedures.
+Applications are assessed on the basis of the Open Call Professionalisation and Practice Development, which describes the reason and objective, design challenges, phases, criteria and procedures.

 Applications are also assessed on the basis of the Open Call Grant Scheme, which describes the general conditions, grounds for rejection, manner of publication, submission procedure, assessment, the award and any grant obligations.